TomasBoda/agent-lang-web/public/documentation/introduction/installation-and-usage.md

 ```

 ## Usage
-After cloning the repository to your local machine/project, you can import the necessary objects to your project.
+After cloning the repository to your local project, you can import the necessary objects to your project.
 ```typescript
 import { Interpreter, InterpreterConfiguration } from '@/agent-lang-interpreter/src';
 ```